Search Blogs

 8. Ellicott City

-Why it is safe: Often topping national rankings for livability and school quality, Ellicott City is about 30 minutes west of Baltimore. it is highly walkable, beautifully maintained, and known for having some of the lowest crime statistics in the state.
+Why it is safe: Frequently ranking first in the United States in terms of livability and school quality, Ellicott City lies about 30 minutes west of Baltimore.
+It is very pedestrian-friendly, clean, and famous for having some of the lowest crime figures in the state.

 Crime Rate: Nearly 70% lower than Baltimore City